drduh/macOS-Security-and-Privacy-Guide/README.md

 This guide is a collection of techniques for improving the security and privacy of [Apple silicon](https://support.apple.com/116943) Mac computers running a [currently supported](https://support.apple.com/HT201222) version of macOS. **Using Macs with Intel CPUs leaves you open to [security vulnerabilities](https://github.com/axi0mX/ipwndfu?tab%253Dreadme-ov-file#checkm8) on the hardware level that Apple can't patch**.
-Apple silicon Macs are the minimum recommendation but as a general rule, newer chips are always more secure.
+[Apple silicon](https://en.wikipedia.org/wiki/Apple_silicon) Macs are considered the minimum recommendation but as a general rule, newer chips are always more secure.

 This guide is targeted to power users who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving their privacy and security on a Mac.